Your cart is empty Not sure what to choose?

 Daily use?
 No

-What F-Phenibut is and how it works
+What is F-Phenibut and how does it affect brain function and cognitive performance

 What Is F-Phenibut (Fluorophenibut) and How Does It Work?

-F-Phenibut, also known as Fluorophenibut, is a chemically modified analogue of Phenibut that contains a fluorine atom attached to the aromatic ring.
-This small structural modification is believed to influence how the compound is absorbed, distributed, and interacts with the central nervous system.
-Like traditional Phenibut, F-Phenibut appears to act primarily as a GABA-B receptor agonist, while some researchers and users also suggest limited interaction with alpha-2-delta calcium channel subunits.
-Although much of the current knowledge comes from user reports and preclinical research rather than large human trials, F-Phenibut has become increasingly popular among experienced users looking for a more predictable alternative to standard Phenibut.
+Like traditional Phenibut, F-Phenibut acts primarily as a GABA-B receptor agonist, while some researchers and users also suggest limited interaction with alpha-2-delta calcium channel subunits.
+Although much of the current knowledge comes from preclinical research and user reports rather than large human trials, F-Phenibut has become popular among experienced users looking for a more predictable alternative to standard Phenibut.

 F-Phenibut at a Glance Details